15 Master’s Degrees That Pay the Most in 2023

 Projected Job Openings: 3,800

 This role actively does the manual work of checking and monitoring petroleum processing units.
-They mainly check regulation in oil flow, pumping mechanisms, and systems.
+They mainly check regulations in oil flow, pumping mechanisms, and systems.

 MATHEMATICS